temmyscope/expr-calculator/README.md

 <br />

 ## Setup
 ```
 yarn
 ```

 ## Lint
 ```
 yarn lint
 ```

 ## Test
 ```
 yarn test
 ```

 ## Development
 ```
 yarn dev
 ```

 ## Rules
-[x] Ideally use TypeScript
+- [x] Ideally use TypeScript
-[x] Ideally use Docker to run node.js
+- [x] Ideally use Docker to run node.js
-[x] Add unit tests where it makes sense
+- [x] Add unit tests where it makes sense
-[x] Add integration tests where it makes sense
+- [x] Add integration tests where it makes sense
-[x] When writing your code, imagine the service is meant to be released to production (with a low-to-moderate expected load) [x] Come up with a deployment strategy to a Cloud provider
+- [x] When writing your code, imagine the service is meant to be released to production (with a low-to-moderate expected load)
+- [x] Come up with a deployment strategy to a Cloud provider
-  - DigitalOcean Dockerized Droplet
+  - DigitalOcean Dockerized Droplets
+  - AWS

 ## Development utilities: